Control effectiveness testing, KRI tracking and real-time dashboards for your ICS

 How do you use Process Mining for ICS monitoring?

-Process Mining offers innovative possibilities for data-based ICS monitoring by analyzing and visualizing actual process flows based on system data.
+Process Mining offers effective possibilities for data-based ICS monitoring by analyzing and visualizing actual process flows based on system data.
 This technology enables a new approach to identifying control weaknesses and process deviations.

 🔍 Fundamental application areas in the ICS context: